tejada7/Java-Certification/OCP_Java21.md

  - Leveraging `Executors.newWorkStealingPool()` can improve virtual threads performance since work-stealing thread pools use the number of available processors as its target parallelism level
  - Virtual threads have a fixed thread priority `Thread.NORM_PRIORITY` that cannot be changed
+ - There is a useful method allowing to transform a Runnable into a Callable: `Executors#callable(runnable, T result)`

 ### Java foundations reminder